-Set forth below is a preliminary estimate of our net asset value per share as of January 27, 2014 and a preliminary estimate of our adjusted net investment income per share range for the three months ended December 31, 2013.
-The following estimates are not a comprehensive statement of our financial condition or results for the period from October 1, 2013 through December 31, 2013.
-We advise you that our actual results for the year ended December 31, 2013 may differ materially from these estimates, which are given only as of the date of this prospectus supplement, as a result of the completion of our financial closing procedures, final adjustments and other developments, including changes in interest rates or changes in the businesses to whom we have made loans, which may arise between now and the time that our financial results for the year ended December 31, 2013 are finalized.
-In addition, our board of directors has not yet determined the fair value of our investment portfolio as of December 31, 2013, which could have a material impact on our actual net asset value per share as of December 31, 2013 and our preliminary estimate of our net asset value as of January 27, 2014.
-This information is inherently uncertain
+Set forth below is a preliminary estimate of our net asset value per share as of April 9, 2014 and a preliminary estimate of our adjusted net investment income per share range for the three months ended March 31, 2014.
+The following estimates are not a comprehensive statement of our financial condition or results for the period from December 31, 2013 through March 31, 2014.
+We advise you that our actual results for the three months ended March 31, 2014 may differ materially from these estimates, which are given only as of the date of this prospectus supplement, as a result of the completion of our financial closing procedures, final adjustments and other developments, including changes in interest rates or changes in the businesses to whom we have made loans, which may arise between now and the time that our financial results for the three months ended March 31, 2014 are finalized.
+This information is inherently uncertain.

-As of the date of this prospectus supplement, we currently believe that the Operating Company will meet the adjusted net investment income per share estimate of between \$0.33 and \$0.35 for the three months ended December 31, 2013, which was previously announced on our quarterly earnings call held on November 12, 2013.
+As of the date of this prospectus supplement, we currently expect that the Operating Company's adjusted net investment income per share was between \$0.35 and \$0.37 for the three months ended March 31, 2014.

-As of the date of this prospectus supplement, we estimate that our net asset value per share as of January 27, 2014 is approximately \$14.53.
+As of the date of this prospectus supplement, we estimate that our net asset value per share as of April 9, 2014 is approximately \$14.57.

 The preliminary financial estimates provided herein have been prepared by, and are the responsibility of, management.
-Deloitte & Touche LLP, our independent registered public accounting firm, has not audited, reviewed, compiled, or performed any procedures with respect to the accompanying preliminary financial data.
-Accordingly, Deloitte & Touche LLP does not express an opinion or any form of assurance with respect thereto.
+Neither Deloitte & Touche LLP, our independent registered public accounting firm, nor any other independent accountants, have audited, reviewed, compiled, or performed any procedures with respect to the accompanying preliminary financial data.
+Accordingly, Deloitte & Touche LLP does not express an opinion or any form of assurance with respect thereto and assumes no responsibility for, and disclaims any association with, this information.